e271828e/Flight.jl/docs/notes/design/framework_spec.md

 whose denominators supply it, which pinpoints what an edit changed.
 When an offset is a driver, the message adds the nearest non-refining alternatives — the admissible offsets on the grid the rest of the pool supports — turning the diagnostic into a repair.
-A simple-fraction-of-its-period test is authoring guidance only, never the engine's: demand is relational (`τ = T/10` can cost nothing and `τ = T/15` cost 3×, depending on what else is declared), so blame is computed against the actual pool.
+Blame is computed against the actual pool; a simple-fraction-of-its-period test stays authoring guidance and never becomes the engine's (row 187).
 The derivation path — the one place refinement happens silently — always prints the derived value with its drivers, and carries the one advisory: `GridUtilization` ([Appendix C][sC]), reporting `min_i Dᵢ` — base ticks between the fastest component's ticks — as